Build on your laptop

 Concept of platform files

-In order to compile the full GACODE package on a new machine, platform files must be created.
+In order to compile the full GACODE package on a new machine, a version of the platform files must be selected.
 You can use existing ones or create your own.
 After cloning the repository, you can query the existing platforms using:

 $ ./gacode/shared/bin/gacode_platforms

-To create new platform files (say, for a new platform MINE) then copy/edit the following files:
+If you decide to create new platform files (say, for a new platform MINE) then create the following files, starting from one of the existing ones (say, CONDA_OMPI_GNU):

 $GACODE_ROOT/platform/build/make.inc.MINE